vtex-apps/graphql-example/docs/README.md

 Since our GraphQL implementation uses a CDN (Cloud-Front) to cache query responses, `PRIVATE` queries should land in a different endpoint from `PUBLIC` ones.
 Each endpoint have some configurations tweaks in the CDN and may lead to different behaviors.
 For example, to receive cookies in the backend, you need to be in a private route.

+### Caching requests when using public endpoint

+Requests to `graphql-server` using public endpoints are not cacheable, so they are given `cache-control` with `no-cache`.
+The way to override this behavior is to send the header `'x-vtex-cacheable': 'true'` on request.

 ### Resolving conflicts (`@context` directive)

 Let's say that another app called `rewards-graphql` also defines a field named `products` inside the `Query` type.
 If both apps live on the same workspace/account it will cause some requests to fail, since our GraphQL server won't be able to automatically figure out which app should resolve that query.